fusionpbx/fusionpbx-docs/source/getting_started/quick_install.rst

 After the install script has completed go to your web browser and login with the information provided by the install script.

 After the installation script finishes, the option for anything to register to the ip address is **ENABLED**.

 * If you plan on registering devices to the FusionPBX ip address then no further action is required.

-It is however recomended to register to a domain name (FQDN) since most scripted attacks happen to the public ip.
+It is however recommended to register to a domain name (FQDN) since most scripted attacks happen to the public ip.
 Registering to the ip address will be blocked by the fail2ban rules freeswitch-ip and auth-challenge once these rules are set to true.

 * To help secure your FusionPBX installation, enable the `fail2ban rules <http://docs.fusionpbx.com/en/latest/firewall/fail2ban.html>`_ [freeswitch-ip] and [auth-challenge-ip] in /etc/fail2ban/jail.local.